-Further review of EPC practice during 2021/22, in support of our draft Heat in Buildings Strategy, will determine whether and when aspects of the proposed changes are included in EPC calculations.

-- 158. Energy Performance Certificates (EPCs) provide prospective buyers/ tenants with information about the energy performance of a building and practical advice on improving performance.
+- 160. Further review of EPC practice during 2022/23, in support of our Heat in Buildings Strategy, will determine whether and when aspects of the proposed changes implemented for building regulations compliance purposes are implemented in EPC calculations.
+The following guidance is unchanged from 2015. - 161.
+Energy Performance Certificates (EPCs) provide prospective buyers/ tenants with information about the energy performance of a building and practical advice on improving performance.
 Cost effective recommendations for improving the energy performance of the building detailed on the certificate must meet the Scottish building regulations, be specific to the individual building and be technically feasible.
-The EPC displays the "rating" of a building in the form of the approximate annual Building CO2 Emission Rate (BER) in kg per m2 of floor area per year, rated on a seven band scale (see guidance to standard 6.9 in Section 6). - 159.
-While an EPC is not required for permanently unconditioned buildings (i.e. buildings which do not use energy to condition the indoor climate and are expected to remain this way), it is possible to voluntarily produce EPCs for unconditioned buildings.
+The EPC displays the "rating" of a building in the form of the approximate annual Building CO2 Emission Rate (BER) in kg per m2 of floor area per year, rated on a seven band scale (see guidance to standard 6.9 in Section 6).

+- 162. While an EPC is not required for permanently unconditioned buildings (i.e. buildings which do not use energy to condition the indoor climate and are expected to remain this way), it is possible to voluntarily produce EPCs for unconditioned buildings.
 Permanently unconditioned buildings are different to those which are currently unconditioned but are intended to be conditioned prior to occupation, and which should be modelled as per the guidance on shell and fit out buildings in Section 6.
-Further guidance on EPCs is provided in the BSD website31. - 160.
+Further guidance on EPCs is provided in the BSD website32. - 163.
 The EPC 'A to G' scale and energy labels present the calculated value of the BER are displayed on a seven band graphical scale where a letter band corresponding to a range of emissions ratings, with "A+ (net zero carbon or better)" being the most efficient (followed by "A") and "G" being the least efficient.

-The EPC Rating Scale
+The El The EPC Rating Scale

-BER ≤ 0.0 \rightarrow A+ (ne t zero carbon or better)
+BER ≤ 0.0 \rightarrow A+ (ne t zero o carbon or better)

 0.0 < BER ≤ 15.0 \rightarrow Α

 15.0 < BER ≤ 30.0 \rightarrow В

 30.0 < BER ≤ 45.0 \rightarrow С

 45.0 < BER ≤ 60.0 \rightarrow D

 60.0 < BER ≤ 80.0 \rightarrow E

 80.0 < BER ≤ 100.0 \rightarrow F

 100.0 < BER \rightarrow G